The Role of Symmetry in Quantum Query-to-Communication Simulation: Introduction

 \begin{remark} If $\Q(f)=\Theta(\sqrt{tn})$, then our protocol in the proof of Theorem~\ref{theo:symmetric no logn intro} starts from a shared entangled state of $O(t\log n)$ EPR-pairs.
 Note that if $t\leq n\Q_E^{cc}(G)^2/(\log n)^2$ (this condition holds for instance if $\Q_E^{cc}(G)\geq\log n$) then this number of EPR-pairs is no more than the amount of communication and hence might as well be established in the first message, giving asymptotically the same upper bound $\Q^{cc}(f \circ G)=O(\Q(f)\Q_E^{cc}(G))$ for the model without prior entanglement. \end{remark}

 The next question one might ask is whether one can weaken the notion of symmetry required in Theorem~\ref{theo:symmetric no logn intro}.
 A natural generalization of the class of symmetric functions is the class of \emph{transitive-symmetric} functions.
 A function $f : \pmone^n \to \pmone$ is said to be transitive-symmetric if for all $i, j \in [n]$, there exists $\sigma \in S_n$ such that $\sigma(i) = j$, and $f(x) = f(\sigma(x))$ for all $x \in \pmone^n$.
 Henceforth we refer to transitive-symmetric functions as simply transitive functions.
 Can the $\log n$ overhead in the BCW simulation be avoided whenever the outer function is transitive?
 We give a negative answer to this question in a strong sense: the $\log n$ overhead is still necessary even when we allow the quantum communication protocol an error probability that can be arbitrarily close to~$1/2$.
+We note here that prior to our work, even the possibility of $\mathsf{Q}^{cc}(f \circ G) = O(\mathsf{Q}(f))$, for all $f$ and all $G \in \{\AND_2, \XOR_2\}$, had not been ruled out.

 \begin{theorem} There exists a transitive and total function $f : \pmone^{n} \to \pmone$, such that